Today I want to talk about my experience selling my handmade greeting cards on Amazon.

 Selling Greeting Cards on Amazon Vs. Etsy

-The majority of my greeting card sales come from Etsy.
-Lately, Amazon has been doing better as Etsy has been CRICKETS.
+The majority of my card sales come from Etsy.
+Lately, Amazon has been doing better than Etsy as Etsy has been very quiet for me.
 And mind you I just started listing my greeting cards on Amazon, and I don’t even have all of them up there yet!

-It really is so simple to list on Amazon, and it doesn’t take any longer than Etsy.
-One thing that I love is that Amazon does NOT charge you to list, as Etsy charges .20 per new listing.
+It’s pretty simple to list on Amazon, and it doesn’t take longer than listing on Etsy.
+One thing I love about selling on Amazon Handmade is they will NOT charge you to list, and Etsy charges .20 per new listing.

 Check out my Amazon listings here!